Nifallu/BnBSoloProject/README.md

 Search Functionality: Implement search functionality to find spots based on various criteria.
 Messaging System: Enable communication between users for inquiries and bookings.
 Payment Integration: Integrate payment methods for booking spots.
-User Profiles: Allow users to create and manage their profiles with additional information.